Do you want to really treat mom this year and impress her at the same time?

 (Quick pause for a definition of mom = I do not have a relationship with my bio-mom so I understand how “Mother’s Day” can be sad and not celebratory.
 Though the calendar and Hallmark may say “Mother’s Day,” let’s celebrate caregivers of all kinds!
 Who is a womxn in your life that you want to take a moment to thank and send love to?
 Let’s focus on that person this weekend).

-Here’s what mom wants - a big genuine hug, some alone time, something delicious to eat that she didn’t have to think about, something made with love, a great cup of coffee, to feel optimistic about the future.
+Here’s what mom wants - a big genuine hug, some alone time, something delicious to eat that she didn’t have to think about, something made with love like a great cup of coffee.

 Mother’s Day is on a Sunday so here’s what to do: